zxunge/QWin11PhantomStyle/README.md

 ## Phantom Style

 QWin11Phantom is a Windows 11 QStyle for Qt which is built on PhantomStyle.
+This is a modified version by [zxunge](https://github.com/zxunge).

 * [Usage](#usage)
 * [Compatibility](#compatibility)